ublue-os/website/docs/images/bazzite/FAQ.md

 ### Nix

-If you opted to use Nix packages at the first boot, then they can be installed by entering:
+If you opted to use Nix packages at the first boot, then you can use the Nix package manager.
+More information on that [here](https://zero-to-nix.com/).
-`nix-env --install <package>` in a host terminal.
-Click [here](https://search.nixos.org/packages) to search for Nix packages.

 ### rpm-ostree